 What's happened

-On December 23, 2025, Libya's military chief of staff, Lieutenant General Mohammed al-Haddad, died in a Falcon 50 jet crash near Ankara, Turkey.
-The plane lost contact 42 minutes after takeoff from Esenboga Airport en route to Tripoli, following an emergency landing request due to electrical failure.
-The crash also claimed the lives of four other senior Libyan military officials.
+On December 23, 2025, Libya's military chief, Lieutenant General Mohammed al-Haddad, died in a Falcon 50 jet crash near Ankara, Turkey.
+The plane lost contact 42 minutes after takeoff from Esenboga Airport following an emergency landing request due to electrical failure.
+Four Libyan officials and three crew members also died.
+Turkish authorities have launched an investigation.

 What's behind the headline?